alkynee/Vision-Based-Game-Operation/README.md

 ## Legal Notice

-Please note: This software modifies the game's memory to alter viewing angles and firing states, much
+Please note: This software modifies the game's memory to alter viewing angles and firing states, much like a conventional 'hack'. __This software does NOT provide any f